Overview

 A Policy is a configurable container that houses the conditional rules and approval logic for visitor requests; think of it as the "brain" of your approval workflow.
 It defines who needs to approve what, under which circumstances, and in what order.

-This article walks through creating a new policy and configuring its core building blocks: policy fields (both Host and Admin), the Workflow trigger, Condition steps, and Approval steps.
+This article walks through creating a new policy and configuring its core building blocks: policy fields (Host, Admin, and Visitor), the Workflow trigger, Condition steps, and Approval steps.
 By the end, you'll have everything you need to build a straightforward linear approval workflow.

 For more advanced step types, such as Concurrent approvals, Location Overrides, and Risk Intel, see Complex policy steps.